ledestin/twitch-chat-sound-enchantment/README.md

   * If there are more messages in a short timeframe, sound will also play after the last message.

-Thus, not every message will trigger a sound.
+Thus, not every message will trigger a sound, as that'd be annoying.

 # How to use